Canon M vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon M does not provide wifi capability.

-Both the Canon M and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the G7 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the Canon M and G7 can be found, respectively, in the Canon M Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M and the Panasonic G7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.